 10. Ground Flaxseeds

-Ground flaxseeds are often used as an egg substitute as they’re very absorbent and form a jelly when you add water.
+Ground flaxseeds are often used as a vegan egg substitute as they’re very absorbent and form a jelly when you add water.

-Because of this texture, it’s great for binding ingredients, like in cookie dough.
+Because of this texture, they’re great for binding ingredients, like in cookie dough.

 Unfortunately, ground flaxseeds can have a gritty texture, which you may notice in the final product.